-- · Start the machine with a keyboard connected - During the Intel screen, press F2 to enter the BIOS setup - Use the Left/Right arrows to go to the Power menu - Use the Up/Down arrows to select the parameter After Power Failure and press Enter - Change the value to Power On and press Enter. - · Press F10 to save the settings. - Exit the BIOS setup.
-The system will restart. - During the Intel screen, turn Off the power button on the back panel. (this is done to create a 'power failure' on purpose).
+- Start the machine with a keyboard connected - During the Intel screen, press F2 to enter the BIOS setup - Use the Left/Right arrows to go to the Power menu - Use the Up/Down arrows to select the parameter "After Power Failure" and press Enter - Change the value to "Power On" and press Enter. - Press F10 to save the settings. - Exit the BIOS setup.
+The system will restart.

+• During the Intel screen, turn Off the power button on the back panel. (this is done to create a "power failure" on purpose).

-NOTE This step is very important, if you skip this step, then the system will start automatically after power failure, but will not start automatically on power on after normal shutdown.
+Please note: this step is very important, if you skip this step, then the system will start automatically after power failure, but will not start automatically on "power on" after normal shutdown.